groupgets/purethermal1-uvc-capture/readme.md

 sudo python3 PostProcessIR_vXX.py
 ```

-If you used the build script, then RecordIR_XX.X.py was created as an executable using chmod +x and can now be double-clicked to run.
+If you used the Raspberry Pi build script, then RecordIR_XX.X.py was created as an executable using chmod +x and can now be double-clicked to run.

+## Troubleshooting:
+- Ensure proper power supply.
+The Flir Lepton 3.5 can take a lot of power during the FFC (up to 650mW).
+Raspberry Pi's without a sufficient power supply have been known to have errors and it is recommended to have 5.25 VDC power supply.

 ## Additional Comments:
 Special thanks to Parabilis Space Technologies, Jerry Pierre, the developers of GroupGets GetThermal and purethermal1-uvc-capture, and the Flir Community Forum who helped me achieve my goals in this project.